KillingSpark/HaDiBar/README.md

 ```

 ## Admin Server
+Besides the rest-api for the normal users there is an additional admin-server listening on a unix socket.

-The admin-server is a JSON based access that allows to manage all things.
+The admin-server uses a JSON based PRC that allows to manage all things.
 There is support for
 1. listing/removing users
+1. perform cleanup after deleting users
 1. listing accounts
 1. listing beverages
 1. perform backups